If you are looking to play in an esports tournament in the UK but don’t know where to start, then some of these events could be for you.

 Then for more established UK teams there’s the ESL Premiership, a league that culminates in a playoff finals, usually taking place at ESL UK’s state-of-the-art Leicester studio.

-Games include the likes of Rainbow Six Siege, CSGO and Hearthstone, with prize pools reaching around £10,500 per split, per game.
+Games include the likes of Rainbow Six Siege and CSGO, with prize pools reaching around £10,500 per split, per game.
 ESL also helps teams reach the next level, for example the CSGO winners get the opportunity to advance through to the Mountain Dew League (MDL) qualifiers, having the chance to prove they are good enough to fight for a spot in the ESL Pro League.

-Gfinity hosts a variety of tournaments, live events, community cups and more, for a wide range of games including FIFA, Street Fighter, Rocket League, F1 and more.
+Gfinity hosts a variety of tournaments, live events, community cups and more, for a wide range of games including FIFA, F1 and more.